SentinelFi/build_35_submission/readme.md

 - **Completion Criteria:**  The new Controller contract and Market Maker have been deployed.
 New markets are now being created with individual Hedge Vaults, all connected to a single, centralized Risk Vault.
 The architecture is currently passing internal tests.

-#### 2. Purpose-Built Flight Delay Insurance Interface – $22,400
+#### 2. Purpose-Built Flight Delay Insurance Interface – $16,000
-- **Timeline:** 7-8 weeks after receiving funds
+- **Timeline:** 5-6 weeks after receiving funds
 - **Completion Criteria:** The UI for Flight Delay Insurance has been fully redesigned, moving away from a generalized Hedge/Risk Market interface to a purpose-built experience.
 Insurance Buyers and Risk Investors now have dedicated dashboards, offering intuitive deposit and withdrawal flows for investors, and a streamlined coverage purchase flow for buyers.
 Liquidation events and oracle-triggered data are clearly displayed, enhancing transparency across the system.

+#### 3. Acurast Oracle Integration Documentation - $1,600

+- A key innovation from our Kickstarter phase was integrating **Acurast Oracles** with Soroban using **Trusted Execution Environments (TEEs)**.
+Unlike EVM ecosystems that offer solutions like Chainlink Functions, Soroban lacks native support for fetching Web2 data on-chain—this integration offers a viable alternative.
+As part of this milestone, we will publish documentation, example contracts, and a technical article to help developers bring verifiable Web2 API data into their Soroban smart contracts using Acurast.

+- **Timeline:** 2-3 weeks after receiving funds

+- **Completion Criteria:** Full documentation, and integration example and developer facing article.

-#### 3. Vault Standardization – $4,800
+#### 4. Vault Standardization – $4,800
 - Finalize our internally complete Vault logic for external adoption, including documentation, usage examples, and a developer-facing article to support broader integration across the Soroban ecosystem.
 - Submit the contract to the OpenZeppelin Soroban Contracts library as a reusable DeFi primitive.
 (We already started the process)
 - Propose the Vault as a Soroban Ecosystem Proposal (SEP) on the Standards track for potential endorsement by the Stellar Development Foundation (SDF).

-- **Timeline:** 7-8 weeks after receiving funds
+- **Timeline:** 6-7 weeks after receiving funds

 - **Completion Criteria:** Deployed contract, full documentation, and integration example and developer facing article.

 *Note: Timelines for OpenZeppelin and SDF endorsement are external and not under our control, but we will align with their guidelines and contribute actively.*

-#### 4. Acurast Oracle Integration - $2,400
-- A key innovation from our Kickstarter phase was integrating **Acurast Oracles** with Soroban using **Trusted Execution Environments (TEEs)**.
-Unlike EVM ecosystems that offer solutions like Chainlink Functions, Soroban lacks native support for fetching Web2 data on-chain—this integration offers a viable alternative.
-As part of this milestone, we will publish documentation, example contracts, and a technical article to help developers bring verifiable Web2 API data into their Soroban smart contracts using Acurast.

-- **Timeline:** 2-3 weeks after receiving funds

-- **Completion Criteria:** Full documentation, and integration example and developer facing article.

 ### Tranche 2 – Testnet
-**Total Budget:** $48,000
+- **Total Budget:** $44,800
+- **Timeline:** 12-14 weeks after receiving funds

 #### 1. Oracle Infrastructure Update – $19,200